-I used store-bought shortcrust pastry.
-Let this be said – I did plenty of testing on these little guys and the very best flavour and texture combo came from using all shortcrust pastry – no puff pastry.
+For the pie crust, I used store-bought shortcrust pastry.
+Let this be said: I did plenty of testing on these little guys, and the best flavour and texture combo came from using all shortcrust pastry – no puff pastry.
 The puff pastry actually puffed up too much and took away from the flavour of the filling which seemed almost non-existent wrapped in the billowy puff pastry.
 I think these are just too small for puff pastry to work because it really is all about the filling.

-Definitely stick to shortcrust pastry and use store-bought to keep things quick and simple.
+Definitely stick to shortcrust pastry and use store-bought pastry dough to keep things quick and simple.

 There you have it.
-So simple to make but big on flavour, these Mini Chicken Pot Pies are a definite must make for any finger food party.
+So simple to make but big on flavour, these mini chicken pies are a definite must-make for any finger food party.